vonajs/vona/packages-docs/cabloy/dynamic-datasource.md

 });
 ```

-- `bean.datasource`: Global bean instance provided by the module
+- `bean.datasource`: Global service instance provided by the module

 ## Using datasource